CodingBoy2951/Microsoft-Office-Activators/README.md

 # Microsoft-Office-Activators-and-More
 Get Codes and more here
 To Activate Microsoft Office:
-a.
-Click the Start Menu and Search Notepad
+1. Click the Start Menu and Search Notepad
-b.
-Copy then paste the code to Notepad
+2. Copy then paste the code to Notepad
-c. then go to File - Save as and choose All files
+3. Then go to File - Save as and choose All files
-d. put .cmd after the name of the file
+4. Put .cmd after the name of the file
 DONE!